-CONSOLIDATED

-31 DECEMBER 2013 \$ 31 DECEMBER 2012 \$

 CURRENT

-Other receivables 157,258 288,551
+Other receivables 160,879 157,258

-IGV receivables 1 421,927 3,467,725
+IGV receivables 1 155,592 421,927

-Total current trade and other receivables 579,185 3,756,276
+Total current trade and other receivables 316,471 579,185

 NON-CURRENT

-VAT receivables 2 4,935,546 4,374,785
+NON-CURRENT VAT receivables 2 4,878,723 4,935,546

-Total non-current trade and other receivables 4,935,546 4,374,785

-\1 VAT receivables - current is IGV (Peruvian equivalent of VAT) incurred by Hampton Peru relating to the Los Calatos Project for the current period.
+1 VAT receivables - current is IGV (Peruvian equivalent of VAT) incurred by Hampton Peru relating to the Los Calatos Project for the current period.
 Hampton Peru has been approved by the Peruvian Mining Department to recover IGV paid on direct expenditure relating to the Los Calatos Project incurred until 31 December 2015.
-Hampton Peru has recovered in full all IGV paid with respect to the Los Calatos Project until 31 October 2012.
+Hampton Peru has recovered in full all IGV paid with respect to the Los Calatos Project until 31 December 2013 (NB the A\$ value of Peruvian VAT is subject to the movement in the foreign exchange rate).

-\2 VAT receivables - non-current is IGV and IVA (Chilean equivalent of VAT) incurred by Hampton Peru and Hampton Chile which is recoverable against VAT received from sales and/or exports in the respective tax jurisdictions.
+2 VAT receivables - non-current is IGV and IVA (Chilean equivalent of VAT) incurred by Hampton Peru and Hampton Chile which is recoverable against VAT received from sales and/or exports in the respective tax jurisdictions.